Leeiiiiiii/Discord-24-7-online/README.md

 The last step is to add your replit repository to uptime robot.

 ## Usage
-* This program keeps your discord account online forever.
+* This program keeps your discord account online 24/7.